DavidVargasxyz/davidvargasxyz.github.io/content/linux/Partition Information (MBR and GPT).md

 ### Exercise 13-5: Delete a GPT Partition(server2)

-delete the sdc1 partition that was created in Exercise 13-4 and confirm the removal.
+- Delete the sdc1 partition that was created in Exercise 13-4 and confirm the removal.

 1\.
 Execute gdisk on /dev/sdc and run d1 at the utility's prompt to delete partition number 1:
 ```bash